christophstrasen/LQR/docs/concepts/joins_and_windows.md

 - `row.customers` — the customer record;
 - `row.orders` — the order record, or an empty table `{}` when no partner was found.

+### Join predicate scope

+- Joins are **equality-based only**. `:using` maps schema → field(s) and behaves like SQL `USING(...)`.
+- Arbitrary predicates or range joins are **not supported (nor planned)**.
+Do that work upstream via filters/mappers or by deriving a joinable key.
+- This mirrors common streaming engines (e.g., Kafka Streams/ksqlDB equi-joins; non-equi in Flink/Spark comes with caveats).

 ### When results appear: matched vs unmatched

 Not all join results have the same latency: